 The soft rubber cover at the handle makes it comfortable between your fingers when using it.
 The spring helps to push the pruner outward, which makes it easy to use it with a single hand.
 The universal handle design allows it to fit this bypass pruner comfortably in small to large hands.

 See More information on Gonicc Titanium Pruning Shears

-This chromium-plated high carbon blade from Gonicc is a best-rated product in anvil pruning shear category.
+This chromium-plated high carbon blade from Gonicc is the best-rated product in the anvil pruning shear category.
 The durable high carbon steel blade allows you to use it for a long duration without worrying about getting dull blades.

 The specially designed pulley and spring mechanism provide a clean cut on even thicker branches without much effort.
 When you apply pressure by squeezing the handle, the pulley scrolls.